mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 #### 4.7.1 OAuth Provider Configuration Details {#oauth-config-details}

-To configure OAuth provider for the Authentication Code Flow, the following details are required:
+To configure OAuth provider for the authentication code flow, the following details are required:

-* **Client ID** – available on the [Azure portal](https://portal.azure.com/) once you have registered your app
+* **Client ID** – available on the [Azure Portal](https://portal.azure.com/) once you have registered your app
-* **Client Secret** – available on the [Azure portal](https://portal.azure.com/) once you have registered your app
+* **Client Secret** – available on the Azure Portal once you have registered your app
-* **Callback Path** – enter any string, based on which the callback URL will be auto-generated
+* **Callback Path** – enter any string, based on which the callback URL will be autogenerated
-* **Callback URL** – the URL where the OAuth provider will redirect with the authorization code, and configured on Azure portal as callback/redirect URI
+* **Callback URL** – the URL where the OAuth provider will redirect with the authorization code, and configured on Azure Portal as the callback/redirect URI

-To configure OAuth provider for Client Credential code grant flow, the following details are required:
+To configure OAuth provider for client credentials grant flow, the following details are required:

-* **Client ID** – available on the [Azure portal](https://portal.azure.com/) once you have registered your app
+* **Client ID** – available on the Azure Portal once you have registered your app
-* **Client Secret** – available on the [Azure portal](https://portal.azure.com/) once you have registered your app
+* **Client Secret** – available on the Azure Portal once you have registered your app
-* **Tenant ID** – available on the [Azure portal](https://portal.azure.com/) once you have registered your app
+* **Tenant ID** – available on the Azure Portal once you have registered your app

 #### 4.7.2 Settings in the Microsoft Azure Portal (Authentication Code Flow)

 To register your app in the Azure Portal, follow Microsoft's Tutorial [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
-While registering, set the redirect/callback URI as **Callback URL** mentioned while configuring [OAuth Provider Configuration Details](#oauth-config-details).
+While registering, set the redirect/callback URI as the **Callback URL** mentioned while configuring [OAuth Provider Configuration Details](#oauth-config-details).

 This connector contains functionality for sending and receiving emails, so during the OAuth process the connector will ask for permissions for sending and receiving email.

-On the [Azure portal](https://portal.azure.com/), ensure that you have the following permissions enabled under the **API permissions** tab on the sidebar:
+On the [Azure Portal](https://portal.azure.com/), ensure that you have the following permissions enabled under the **API permissions** tab on the sidebar:

 {{< figure src="/attachments/appstore/connectors/email-connector/app-permissions.png" >}}